 It does feel however as if the seams are showing.
 The web, and apps as we know them have however already begun to change.
 Some of this change will no doubt be led by industry hype, but it would seem to our advantage to consider not just who will “win”, but what we could all gain or lose through such a dramatic change.
 And do so before someone else’s vision of the future decides it for us.

 If you found these ideas interesting and want to chat further, we hope you’ll drop us a line.
 We’d love to start a conversation about which bits of what we’ve described make sense, which bits don’t, and how some version of it could work.
 For obvious reasons, we’d particularity like to chat with anyone who designs, builds, or works on a browser, an OS, a social platform, or some combination thereof.

-Enjoy this article?
-Subscribe to yiibu’s newsletter for a short weekly selection of found tidbits and research about our evolving relationship with technology.
+Enjoyed this article?
+Subscribe to yiibu’s newsletter for a short weekly selection of tidbits and research about our evolving relationship with technology.